louiscklaw/louiscklaw.github.io/src/works/job-applications/aacat-fintech-limited-quality-assurance-engineer/index.md

 <div class="spacer"></div>

-I hope this email finds you well.
 I am writing to express my interest in the Quality Assurance Engineer position at AACAT Fintech Limited.
-With my strong background in telecom and software industry, along with my passion for research and development, I believe I would be a valuable addition to your team.

-Over the past 10 years, I have gained extensive experience working in various roles within the telecom and software industry, including companies such as China Mobile Hong Kong, Sierra Wireless, and Tinklabs.
-My expertise lies in software testing, where I am confident in using JavaScript, Python, Docker, and conducting thorough quality assurance processes.
+With over 10 years of experience in the telecom and software industry, I am confident in my ability to contribute to your team.

-In addition to my technical skills, I possess a deep understanding of the Front to Back Trading Cycle, particularly in stock trading.
-This knowledge would be advantageous in ensuring the quality and functionality of your applications.
-Furthermore, I have hands-on experience with both mobile and web-based applications and have worked closely with QA, Development, and Product teams to deliver high-quality products.
+Throughout my career, I have gained extensive experience in software testing, including manual and automation testing of both mobile and web-based applications.
+I have a strong understanding of the Front to Back Trading Cycle, particularly in stock trading.
+Additionally, I have knowledge of web service and backend testing, as well as programming skills in JavaScript and Python.

-I invite you to visit my GitHub page at [GitHub Link](https://louiscklaw.github.io) to explore some of my projects and see firsthand the work I have done.
-Additionally, you can find more information about me on my personal website.
+I believe that my technical expertise and attention to detail make me a suitable candidate for this role.
+I am an active learner who is always willing to expand my knowledge and stay up-to-date with the latest industry trends.
+My GitHub page (https://louiscklaw.github.io) showcases some of my projects and contributions.

+I would appreciate the opportunity to discuss how my skills align with the requirements of the Quality Assurance Engineer position at AACAT Fintech Limited.
 Thank you for considering my application.
-I am excited about the opportunity to contribute to AACAT Fintech Limited's success as a Quality Assurance Engineer.
-I look forward to discussing how my skills align with your requirements further.

 <div class="spacer"></div>